MarnieHubmann/booking-checker/README.md

-# drivers-licence-booking
+# bookings-checker

-Checks Waka Kotahi NZTA practical drivers licence bookings and rebooks them to an earlier date if possible.
+Checks a website that takes bookings and notifies you via email if there is a booking available.

 ## Requirements